natanopp/IntroR/README.md

 R Scripts for the Intro to R course

 Open courseware that includes
-1. Lesson 1: A Very Introduction to R (derived from Trofs and Brauer (2014))
+1. Lesson 1: A Very Short Introduction to R (derived from Trofs and Brauer (2014))
+2. Data Transformation